This post contains affiliate links. Please see our disclosure policy.

 - Immediately remove from heat and pour the custard through the mesh sieve into the large bowl.

 - Stir in the vanilla.
-Cool the base to room temperature, occasionally stirring to prevent a skin from forming. **I also take a handheld immersion blender and do a quick blend for smoothness.
+Cool the base to room temperature, occasionally stirring to prevent a skin from forming.1 tsp vanilla bean paste or pure vanilla extract

 - Once cooled, place a layer of plastic wrap directly onto the custard and refrigerate for a minimum of 4 hours or overnight.
 This "aging" step is important to create a cold ice cream base for churning.

-- Remove the cold ice cream base from the fridge and pour into your ice cream machine.
+- Remove the cold ice cream base from the fridge.
+Blend with a handheld immersion blender for smoothness.
+Pour into your ice cream machine.
 Churn as directed for your machine, usually 28-30 minutes.

 - The ice cream should look like soft serve when it's done.